kalko/momence-fetch-fx/README.md

 ## Usage

+- The most convenient way is via `https://momence-fetch-fx.up.railway.app/api-docs`.
 - To update the rates use postmant or curl on any other tool capable of making POST requsts.
 - To list the rates use any web browser or any other tool capable of making GET requetes.

 ## Setup

-To use and run the application do the following :
+To use and run the application localy do the following :

 - git clone `https://github.com/kalko/momence-fetch-fx.git`
 - cd momence-fetch-fx